Dominique Sutton: 2021–22 season

 In February 2022, Sutton returned to the Philippine Basketball Association, this time signing with the Phoenix Super LPG Fuel Masters.
 He replaced Paul Harris as the team's import during the 2021 PBA Governors' Cup.
 He was replaced on March 1 by Du'Vaughn Maxwell after playing four games for the team, averaging 16.3 points, 9.8 rebounds, and 2.0 steals.

 2022-23 season

 Sutton joined Pelita Jaya and became one of the most dominant player in Indonesian Basketball League.
 Averaging 13.0 PPG and 10.7 RPG.

 The Basketball Tournament

 Dominique Sutton played for Armored Athlete in the 2018 edition of The Basketball Tournament.
 In 1 game, he had 2 points, 1 assist, and 2 rebounds.
 Armored Athlete reached the Super 16 before falling to Boeheim's Army.

-Personal
+Personal life

 Sutton is the son of Quintin Sutton and Katrina Reid, and has a brother, Lavaedeau Lee.
-He and his partner have a daughters.
+He and his partner have daughters.